canokcelik/openshift-configmap-extractor/README.md

   - Say that we have DEV, INT, UAT and PROD stages.
   - Each namespaces should have the same config map pattern, except their pointed values.
   - You have to detect config map changes(i.e. new configmap may be created or new parameters may be added to existing ones)
-  - You can detect these differences by using this simple code.
+  - You can detect these differences by using this simple code via additional logic.

 # Example:
   ```